 Commissioner Muilenburg stated that there could be similar concerns over the noise from the proposed development as there were from Spruce Village.
-City Attorney Jerome stated that some city codes require consultation with surrounding uses, but that generally that would not be required until a development was proposed.
-City Attorney Jerome stated that this situation was somewhat unique because the Comprehensive Plan change is somewhat tailored to this use and the applicant has provided a fair amount of detail about what they intend to apply for at a later date.
-She stated that this change would simply be changing the Comprehensive Plan designation and zoning.
-City Attorney Jerome stated that the cap on the number of homes could be added as recommended, but it was early to add such a condition.
+City Attorney Jerome stated that consultation with surrounding land uses would only be required by many City Codes prior to the development application.
+She stated that the cap on the number of homes could be added, but it was early to add such a condition.
 She also said that since City Code does not require it, it could not be included as a condition of approval.
-She stated that staff and the Planning Commission could make the recommendation and hope that the applicant collaborated.

 City Attorney Jerome stated that the applicant was entitled to an additional seven days to submit testimony.
 She said that the applicant could waive that period to submit additional testimony and a decision could be reached that night.
 Mr. Phelps asked if the additional seven days would allow opponents to submit testimony as well.
 City Attorney Jerome stated that only the applicant could submit new testimony and the testimony would be limited to argument only.
 Mr. Phelps stated that he would like the additional seven days.
-City Attorney Jerome stated that she had not heard any other members of the public providing testimony at the meeting ask for an additional period to provide testimony, the Planning Commission had the option to close the record except for additional argument from the applicant or request additional argument from the applicant for seven days, ending on June 3, 2014 at 5 p.m.
+City Attorney Jerome stated that she had not heard any other members of the public providing testimony ask for an additional period to provide testimony, the Planning Commission had the option to close the record except for additional argument from the applicant or request additional argument from others as well.
+The Planning Commission elected to close the record except to allow additional argument from the applicant for seven days, ending on June 3, 2014 at 5 p.m.
 City Attorney Jerome added that the City Council would re-open the record for public testimony during their hearing.